Federal Pell Grants

 These federally funded grants are awarded to needy students.
 The amount of your Pell Grant is based on the Expected Family Contribution (EFC) noted on your Student Aid Report, the cost of attendance, and your enrollment status.

-In December 2011, President Obama signed into law the Consolidated Appropriations Act, 2012 (Public Law 112-74).
-This law has significantly impacted the Pell Grant Program.
-Beginning in Fall 2012, Students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
+The Consolidated Appropriations Act of 2012 (Public Law 112-74) significantly impacted the Pell Grant Program.
+Beginning in Fall 2012, students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.
 Students that are currently receiving the Pell Grant in the academic year 2011-2012 and have already used 600% of their Pell Grant eligibility will no longer be eligible to receive a Pell Grant starting Fall 2012.
+For more information on the Pell Lifetime Eligibility Used (LEU) visit: Pell LEU.
 If you have any questions related to your Pell Grant eligibility, please contact Enrollment Services.
+For more information on Pell Grants visit: Pell Grant Information

 Federal Supplemental Educational Opportunity Grants